 - The process of artefact studies.

-Optional courses include such topics as
+Optional courses include modules such as:

 - Lithic analysis